Even Though Extended Auto Warranties Can Cost and Promise a Lot, You Probably Wont Use One

 Take your time.
 If you are being pressured to make a decision as to whether or not you want an extended warranty, just decline.
 You have time to make a decision.
 Or, if you know you want the warranty, negotiate it.
 Yes!
 You can negotiate the price of the warranty.
 Just don't let them sneak you into a different warranty with less coverage if you negotiate.

-extended warranties from the manufacturer is typically best
+extended warranties from the manufacturer Are best

 Which extended warranties are the best?
 We always recommend that you should consider getting a warranty from the manufacture of your vehicle.
 These warranties are usually transferable to a new owner and can be used at any dealership nationwide.
 You typically have the least amount of problems getting a component covered under these types of warranties, an easier time getting parts, and can be sure that your vehicle will be repaired using genuine parts made specifically for your vehicle.
+Generic warranties, even if sold by the dealer, have employees working for them that get paid based upon how little is paid.
+So those companies will fight for every penny, requiring complete service records, refusing to pay for parts, and disputing the labor cost.
+This can leave you paying for some of the repair.

 third party extended warranties have a lot of limitations